• Skip to primary navigation

 Gluten Free Brookie Bars

-A stack of brownies next to a jar of milk.
+A stack of gluten free brownies next to a jug of milk.

-These perfectly fudgy and chewy brownies are filled with nuts and three kinds of chocolate.
+These perfectly fudgy and chewy gluten free brownies are filled with nuts and three kinds of chocolate.
 They are perfect to cure any chocolate craving.

 Author: Tiffany